Collective modes in interacting two-dimensional tomographic Fermi liquids: Introduction

 where we impose $\gamma_i < \gamma' < \gamma$ as shown in Fig.~\ref{fig:1} as appropriate for a clean interaction-dominated system.
 In addition, to describe short-range Fermi liquid interactions, we include the dominant Landau parameters in our calculations, which are the isotropic parameter $F_0$ for the longitudinal response (which sets the compressibility) and the dipole parameter $F_1$ for the transverse response (which sets the mass renormalization).
 This is of course a simplified description, but it allows an analytic discussion of the collective mode spectrum and it contains all salient physics.
-Indeed, it is straightforward to extend our model to include more interaction parameters or more complicated relaxation terms (as is discussed in App.~\ref{app:A}), and we demonstrate that the structure of the modes remains unchanged.
+The model~\eqref{eq:damping} is accurate for semiconductors at low temperature or semimetals at finite doping such as graphene~\cite{hofmann22} (with a breakdown of the odd-even effect near charge neutrality~\cite{kiselev19,kiselev20}).
+Indeed, it is straightforward to extend our model to include more interaction parameters or more complicated relaxation terms (as is discussed in the Appendix), and we demonstrate that the structure of the modes remains unchanged.
 We note that our formalism follows the classic prescription for describing the interacting system using a few phenomenological parameters following the procedure originally outlined by Landau in his famous Landau Fermi liquid theory~\cite{landau57a,landau57b}.